0xc0dec/solo/README.md

 * Render to texture
 * TTF fonts
 * Physics
-* OpenGL rendering, Vulkan is coming
+* OpenGL rendering, Vulkan is coming in some distant future
 * Fully scriptable (Lua)

 ## Screenshots